Enhancement Tools

 The Image Editor Local Contrast Tool

-While the Local Contrast tool may sound like an easy way to fix photos, you should use it with care: sometimes it can do more damage than good, producing unnaturally looking photos.
+While the Local Contrast tool may sound like an easy way to fix photos, you should use it with care: sometimes it can do more damage than good, producing unnatural looking photos.

 Noise Reduction

-digiKam The Noise Reduction is a powerful tool to reduce the image noise.
+The digiKam Noise Reduction tool is a powerful tool for reducing image noise.

-If you want more information about what’s digital camera sensor noise, please take a look in this tutorial.
+If you want more information about what causes digital camera sensor noise, please take a look at this tutorial.

 The Image Editor Noise Reduction Tool

-The above screenshot shows a typical scene taken with an digital camera using a high sensitivity ISO setting.
+The above screenshot shows a typical scene taken with a digital camera using a high sensitivity ISO setting.
 It shows grainy noise which can be reduced successfully with this tool.

-• Estimate Noise: compute automatically all noise reduction settings by a parse of noise contained in image.
-By default it recommended to turn on this option and check the result.
-If reduction of noise is not enough efficient or damage the image, turn off this option, and adjust the Luminance, Chrominance Blue, and Chrominance Red settings manually.
+• Estimate Noise: automatically computes all noise reduction settings based on an analysis of the noise contained in the image.
+It is a good idea to turn this option on, and check the result.
+If the degree of noise reduction is insufficient or the filter damages the image, turn off this option, and adjust the Luminance, Chrominance Blue, and Chrominance Red settings manually.

 • Threshold: use the slider for coarse adjustment, and the spin control for fine adjustment.
 The threshold is the value below which everything is considered noise.
 This value should be set so that edges and details are clearly visible and noise is smoothed out.
-These settings exists for the Luminance, Chrominance Blue, and Chrominance Red channels.
-Simply adjust it and watch the preview.
+These settings exist for the Luminance, Chrominance Blue, and Chrominance Red channels.
+Simply adjust it and hit the Try button to see the results.
+(This tool does not automatically update the preview window when making manual adjustments.)
 Adjustment must be made carefully, because the gap between noisy, smooth, and blur is very small.
 Adjust it as carefully as you would adjust the focus of a camera.

 • Softness: use the slider for coarse adjustment, and the spin control for fine adjustment.
 The softness adjusts the level of the thresholding (soft as opposed to hard thresholding).
 The higher the softness the more noise remains in the image.
-These settings exists for the Luminance, Chrominance Blue, and Chrominance Red channels.
-Simply adjust it and watch the preview.
+These settings exist for the Luminance, Chrominance Blue, and Chrominance Red channels.
+Simply adjust it and hit the Try button to see the results.
 As for the Threshold settings, adjustment must be made carefully, because the gap between noisy, smooth, and blur is very small.
 Adjust it as carefully as you would adjust the focus of a camera.

 • Save As and Load: these buttons are used to do just that.
 Any Noise Reduction parameters that you have set can be saved to the filesystem and loaded later.